-As a public company, we will incur significant legal, accounting and other expenses.
+As a public company, we are incurring significant legal, accounting and other expenses.
 For example, we are required to comply with certain of the requirements of the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act, as well as rules and regulations subsequently implemented by the SEC, including the establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
-We expect that compliance with these requirements will increase our legal and financial compliance costs and will make some activities more time consuming and costly.
-In addition, we expect that our management and other personnel will need to divert attention from operational and other business matters to devote substantial time to these public company requirements.
-In particular, we expect to incur significant expenses and devote substantial management effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act.
-We are just beginning the process of compiling the system and processing documentation needed to comply with such requirements.
-We may not be able to complete our evaluation, testing and any required remediation in a timely fashion.
-In that regard, we currently do not have an internal audit function, and we will need to hire additional accounting and financial staff with appropriate public company experience and technical accounting knowledge.
+Compliance with these requirements have resulted in increased legal and financial compliance costs.
+In addition, our management and other personnel must divert attention from operational and other business matters to devote substantial time to these public company requirements.
+In particular, we are incurring significant expenses and devote substantial management effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act.